okcoders/curriculum/Module-2/Day-6/README.md

 - if an item is already in the cart, you should update the quantity when they click the add to cart button again
 - try to use this method to update the quantity: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find (if you are using an array of objects)
 - You could also use an object of objects with the key being the name of the shopping cart item

+<em>Time allowing we can work through some of the Date object FCC exercise</em>